 Ecoregions delineate areas of general similarity in ecosystem type and describe the variety, quality, and quantity of environmental resources.
 They are critical for structuring and implementing ecosystem management strategies across various agencies and organizations.
-Ecoregions are identified through the spatial patterns and composition of biotic and abiotic phenomena, including geology, physiography, vegetation, climate, soils, land use, wildlife, and hydrology.
+Ecoregions are identified through the spatial patterns and composition of biotic and abiotic phenomena, including geology, physiography, Barry M. Goldwater Range Page 43 of 241 vegetation, climate, soils, land use, wildlife, and hydrology.
 A Roman numeral hierarchical scheme has been adopted for classifying different levels of ecological regions, with Level I being the coarsest and Level IV the most detailed.
 This hierarchical system provides a spatial framework for the research, assessment, management, and monitoring of ecosystem components.